How Often Should We Receive The Lord’s Supper?

 In other words, if someone gets more out of communion because it’s rarely practiced, they are like a child who likes a toy because it’s new.
 A mature Christian will grow in love for the sacrament the more that they participate in it, as they grow in love for the Bible as they read it daily over many years.

 If weekly communion doesn’t “feel” right to some Christians, it’s no surprise.
 Feelings are a product of a person’s experience and don’t change overnight.
-But as Christians, we don’t base our beliefs or practices on feelings; we base them on Scripture, read and interpreted in community with the church of all ages.
+But as Christians, we don’t base our beliefs or practices on feelings; we base them on Scripture, read and interpreted in community with the Church of all ages.

 Conclusion

 In summary, there is overwhelming support for at least weekly communion in both Scripture and in the church’s historic understanding of Scripture.
-In an overreaction to Roman Catholics, some churches have relied on poor excuses to neglect the apostolic and historic practice.
-As William Burt Pope observed, “the recoil from one extreme has carried many too far in the opposite direction. … There is an undervaluation of the sacraments which springs from no theological opposition or scruple, but is the result of indifference or ignorance.”
+In an overreaction to Roman Catholicism, some churches have relied on poor excuses to neglect the apostolic and historic practice.
+As William Burt Pope observed, “The recoil from one extreme has carried many too far in the opposite direction. … There is an undervaluation of the sacraments which springs from no theological opposition or scruple, but is the result of indifference or ignorance.”

 Sadly, the indifference and ignorance of most laypeople are due to their pastors, who are in turn a product of their environment.
-A pastor friend recently confessed, “I have no theological understanding of the Lord’s supper.
+A pastor friend recently confessed, “I have no theological understanding of the Lord’s Supper.
 I was never taught it.
 Growing up, we took it once a year, on Palm Sunday.
 That’s it.”
 Sacramental neglect is a symptom of impoverished theology.
 Elders, the church’s teaching officers, must take responsibility for studying the sacraments and leading change in their congregations.

-The Lord’s Supper, along with prayer and the preaching of God’s word, is a central act of Christian worship.
+The Lord’s Supper, along with prayer and the preaching of God’s Word, is a central act of Christian worship.
 Christ invites hungry hearts to hasten to the gospel feast with joy and thanksgiving.
 Like Jesus, we should “earnestly desire” to eat this meal (Lk.
 22:15).
 At the center of a holy, happy church are two joys that are ours in Christ: Word and Sacrament.